layumi/University1652-Baseline/README.md

 cd apex
 python setup.py install --cuda_ext --cpp_ext
 ```
-- [Optinal] Install Torchvision from the source (Please check the README.
+- [Optinal] Usually it comes with pytorch.
+Install Torchvision from the source (Please check the README.
 Or directly install by anaconda.
 It will be Okay.)
 ```bash
 git clone https://github.com/pytorch/vision # Please check the version to match Pytorch. cd vision